Address:50 North Hill Ave., Suite 201, Pasadena 91106

 My goal in therapy is to foster a collaborative and non-judgmental relationship that allows you to safely explore whatever is troubling you, and to build on the strengths and resources you already possess.
 I utilize a variety of evidence-based therapeutic interventions including EMDR, Emotionally Focused Therapy and dialectical and cognitive behavioral techniques to aid you in exploring your specific concerns and achieving self-awareness, balance, and connection.

 I completed my Master’s degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University in 2017.
 Prior to joining Soultenders, I worked with veterans struggling with issues of homelessness, addiction, and trauma.
 I completed my EMDR training in July 2017 and am a member of CAMFT and EMDRIA.
-I am supervised by Maureen Leigh, LMFT.

 My approach to therapy is client-centered and humanistic with integrated evidence-based interventions such as cognitive behavioral therapy.
 I provide an empathetic non-judgmental space that allows you to be vulnerable and share your experiences without fear of being judged.
 You would lead your session with what you would like to focus on, while I offer support, guidance, and structure.
 I believe that every person has the capacity within themselves for personal growth and change.
 My goal would be for us to work collaboratively to facilitate change in your life.

 “The good life is a process, not a state of being.
 It is a direction not a destination.” – Carl Rogers